dinhomathias/Amc/Avoiding-flood-limits.md

 ## Available tools and their implementation details

-Currently PTB has no built-in mechanism to avoid flood limits.
-The previously used `MessageQueue` was removed in v14 as it had a number of bugs and was not well integrated with the library.
+Currently, PTB has no built-in mechanism to avoid flood limits.
+The previously used `MessageQueue` was removed in v20 as it had a number of bugs and was not well integrated with the library.

 Adding a new mechanism is on the roadmap.